- [What it is - and not]

 Here is a 3-minute video clip that I made of the spinning character drum of the Feld-Hell machine:

 Character drum of a Hell Feldfernschreiber

-(the noise you hear is an electric screwdriver that I used to slowly turn the drum)
+(the noise you hear during the slow-motion part, is an electric screwdriver that I used to slowly turn the drum)

 PRINTING HELLSCHREIBER SIGNALS